-Things happen at the exact time they do, not a minute sooner, not a minute later.
+Things happen at the exact time they do, not a minute sooner, and not a minute later.
 This indisputable and uncontrollable truth can, depending on one’s desire to understand the greater meaning behind the critical moments of our lives, be both maddening and comforting.
 Cause and effect, coincidence, or some type of master plan are the only possible choices when it comes to picking a label for these defining ticks, and they can usually be so labeled, especially with the last two tags, only upon reflection.
 A “go this way now” arrow rarely precedes the key turning points on our life’s map.

-One book subject of mine knows a whole lot about timing; he has spent the better part of five decades measuring the minutes, seconds, and fractions of a second that separate good from great, both in him and in his athletes.
+Steve knows a whole lot about timing; he has spent the better part of five decades measuring the minutes, seconds, and fractions of a second that separate good from great, both in him and in his athletes.
 As a world-class Olympian and unprecedented American record-holding runner, and accomplished and respected running coach, timing is one of the few concepts that have played a hierarchal role in defining his life.
 But as many times as he was measured running around a track, timing, in the traditional, stopwatch-reading way, is not the timing that has mattered most to him.

-Sure, he can go back and point to as crucial to his story any of the hundred-plus times he ran a mile faster than the magical four-minute mark, or highlight the particularly great performances he was able to manifest while competing on the world’s largest stages, or recount the training session after training session in which he withstood more pain and brought more determination than many would believe a person could, but these cause and effect moments pale for him in comparison to the not-so-handily-measured celestial ones.
+Sure, he can go back and point to as crucial to his story any of the hundred-plus times he ran a mile faster than the magical four-minute mark, or highlight the particularly great performances he was able to manifest while competing on the world’s largest stages, or recount the training session after training session in which he withstood more pain and brought more determination than many would believe a person could, but those cause and effect moments pale for him in comparison to the not-so-handily-measured celestial ones.